St. Albert Physiotherapy

 From diagnosis to prognosis, we will guide you every step of the way through client education, inclusion, and active participation.
 This helps you understand your own body and the root cause of the symptoms, so that prevention and self-management are possible.

-Physical Therapy Services At Our St. Albert Health Clinic
+Get the Physical Therapy and Injury Recovery You Need at Our St. Albert Health Clinic

-The goal of physical therapy, or physiotherapy, is for patients to restore strength, maintain or maximize their physical capabilities, and enhance general wellbeing and movement.
-Physiotherapy is a clinical practice that has a lot of benefits for patients, typically found in hospitals or acute care facilities, long-term care or rehabilitation facilities, schools, child development or recreation centres, universities, sports clinics, and in clinics like Health By Hamdon.
-Physiotherapy has also been found to help patients tremendously in their goals to become stronger, more flexible, experience less pain, stay active and healthy, prevent injury, and breathe easier.
+The goal of physical therapy, or physiotherapy, is for patients to restore strength, maintain or maximize their physical capabilities, and enhance their general wellbeing and movement.
+Physiotherapy has been found to help patients tremendously in their goals to become stronger, more flexible, experience less pain, stay active and healthy, prevent injury, and breathe easier.

 For more information about what specific therapeutic treatment is recommended for your condition or how physical therapy can help you, book a consultation with us today!
 We are always ready to take in new patients!

 Specialized Treatment From Our Physiotherapists

 Physiotherapists are highly-educated healthcare practitioners who are knowledgeable about the human body and its functions, particularly the musculoskeletal system.
 They specialize in the physical function, movement, and mobility of the body, as well as the assessment, diagnosis, and treatment of any injury or illness that affects function.
 Whether due to injury, aging, disability, or health condition, physiotherapists can help assess, rehabilitate, and manage your injury, as well as to educate and prevent recurrences.